Lactobacillus: Probiotics

 Gastroesophageal reflux disease (GERD) is a common condition associated with bile acid-induced oxidative stress and accumulation of reactive oxygen species (ROS) in esophageal tissues that cause inflammation and DNA damage.
 In an experimental model of GERD, Lactobacillus species (L. acidophilus, L. plantarum, and L. fermentum) facilitated the repair of DNA damage caused by bile-induced ROS.
 For patients with GERD, there is significant interest in the anti-inflammatory effect of lactobacilli that may help prevent progression to Barrett's esophagus and esophageal adenocarcinoma.

-Vaginal squamous cell with normal vaginal flora versus bacterial vaginosis on Pap stain.
-Normal vaginal flora (left) is predominantly rod-shaped Lactobacilli, whereas in bacterial vaginosis (right) there is an overgrowth of bacteria, which can be of various species.
+Vaginal squamous cell with normal vaginal microbiota versus bacterial vaginosis on Pap stain.
+Normal vaginal microbiota (left) is predominantly rod-shaped Lactobacilli, whereas in bacterial vaginosis (right) there is an overgrowth of bacteria, which can be of various species.

 Given the known microbial associations, lactobacilli are currently available as probiotics to help control urogenital and vaginal infections, such as bacterial vaginosis (BV).
 Lactobacilli produce bacteriocins to suppress the pathogenic growth of certain bacteria, as well as lactic acid, which lowers the vaginal pH to around 4.5 or less, hampering the survival of other bacteria.
+The probiotic potential of Lactobacillus is strain-specific and varies based on the source from which various strains are isolated.
+Strains that are sourced from fermented foods, dairy products, and the human gastrointestinal tract can differ in their tolerance to acidic and bile-rich environments, antimicrobial activity, and adhesion capacity to intestinal epithelial cells, which is all criteria that is used to evaluate suitability for functional food development.
+For example, strains that are isolated from healthy infant feces have demonstrated anti-inflammatory activity in vitro, including suppression of pro-inflammatory cytokines such as IL-6 and TNF-α, which suggests that the early-life gut microbiota could be a source for identifying relevant probiotic candidates.
+The findings show the importance of strain level characterization as opposed to genus level generalizations when looking at probiotic function.